spamegg1/reviews/README.md

 I implemented ALL algorithms, ALL data structures, and did ALL the exercises in the textbooks (which happen to include the quizzes/midterms/finals/PAs of the online version).
 The "Challenge Data Sets" on Tim's website are INSANE!
 Graphs with millions of nodes and billions of edges and such!
 There is actually a really cool story here that led me to switch from Windows to Linux...
 I'll tell it later.
 Suffice it to say that the Traveling Salesman challenge problem made me run out of my 32GB of RAM!
 There are midterm/final exams with multiple choice questions.
 You can attempt them multiple times, and they give you nice feedback even when you get things wrong.

 *Exact math requirements:* Course 1: You need the big-O notation, but this is one of the first chapters of the textbook.
 You must know the Principle of Mathematical Induction.
 Exercise writing some proofs by induction.
 Then OPTIONALLY, you need to do a [discrete probability analysis](https://en.wikibooks.org/wiki/High_School_Mathematics_Extensions/Discrete_Probability) using some random variables that are independent, exploiting the Linearity of Expectation.
-Both of these are covered in the Appendices of Roughgarden's textbook and you don't need to take a math course.
+Both of these are covered in the appendices of Roughgarden's textbook.

 Course 2: Same regarding induction.
-Graph theory is covered in the course/textbook.
+Graph theory is covered from scratch in the course/textbook.
 If this is your first time being exposed to graph theory it will be very difficult.
-I actually prefer Roughgarden's graph coverage to that other free [textbook](https://courses.csail.mit.edu/6.042/spring18/mcs.pdf) that Roughgarden links to on his webpage.
-Lots of graph theoretic proofs (no new math, just solid logic and reasoning skills).
+I actually prefer Roughgarden's graph coverage to that other free [textbook](https://courses.csail.mit.edu/6.042/spring18/mcs.pdf) that Roughgarden links to on his web page.
+Lots of graph theoretic proofs (requires solid logic and reasoning skills).
 There is one probabilistic analysis in Karger's Min Cut algorithm (same requirement as Course 1).

 Courses 3, 4: Nothing new math-wise.
 Lots of induction as usual.
 Logic and Reasoning are the most difficult parts really.
+Dynamic programming is basically Mathematical Induction turned into programs.

 *Spam's recommendation:* Stop reading right now and TAKE THEM!
 Also get Roughgarden's books.
 Worth every cent, will serve you FOR LIFE.
 They are EXCELLENT (and self-contained; they will take care of your math fears).